Did you know there is a Boeing 737 flight simulator in Dublin’s Terminal 2 departures?

 While getting ready to board a recent Aer Lingus flight to London Heathrow when I saw the signs in the departures area.
 I love aircraft and I just had to try it.
 It is not my first time doing this, as I tried the Flight Experience Boeing 737 flight simulator (800 series) in Singapore in 2011.
 On that occasion I enjoyed a simulated flight from Hong Kong International to the now closed Kai Tak, one of the worlds trickiest airports to fly into.

-Afterwards the person running the sim told me that this particular Boeing 737 flight simulator was hand built from scratch by an enthusiast.
+Afterwards the person running the flight simulator system told me that this particular Boeing 737 flight simulator was hand built from scratch by an enthusiast.
 It is incredibly realistic with everything from seatbelt sign noises and engine fire simulations to FMC settings, engine failures and full auto-pilot features.